what should

 Get Plan B to have at home

 This is available over the counter.
-It costs approximately $50 for the brand name Plan B but there are several generic options as well as a different prescription medication called Ella.
+It varies in cost from approximately $6 for generic to approximately $50 for the brand name Plan B. There is also a different prescription medication called Ella.

 6.